Complimentary pickup service is offered to passengers staying at any of our partner hotels.

 Once the bus departs, the Crew Attendant will hand out a pastry from Blue Pumpkin, a bottle of water and cold towel.
 The Crew Attendant is on hand throughout the journey to respond to passengers' needs.

-The bus will stop at The Stop Cafe in Kampong Speu Province, half-way through the journey.
+The bus will stop at The Rest Area along the Express Way, half-way through the journey.
 Here, passengers can buy food, refreshments and snacks, while stretching their legs and taking a bathroom break.
 This stop is scheduled for 30 minutes.

-National Road 4, the highway between Sihanoukville and Phnom Penh is currently in a poor condition and is notoriously congested with trucks, adding to the journey time.
-You should expect a 6-hour trip on average +/- 30 minutes.
+The Express Way between Phnom Penh and Sihanoukville is recently opened.
+So you should expect a 4-hour trip on average +/- 30 minutes.
 The distance between Sihanoukville and Phnom Penh is 240 km.

 Sit back, relax and enjoy the scenery.
 This journey passes through the provinces of Kampong Saom, Koh Kong, Kampong Speu and Kandal, before arriving in Phnom Penh.
 You'll get to see Cambodian rural life first-hand as you drive through small towns and villages.
 Free wifi is available onboard, but please note connection is temperamental when driving through rural areas.

-The bus arrives at the new Giant Ibis Bus Station on Street 90, near Wat Phnom.
+The bus arrives at the new Giant Ibis Bus Station on Street 106, Sangkat Doun Penh, Khan Doun Penh (Night Market).
 Once you've received your baggage, there will be plenty of tuktuks waiting to take you to your next destination.
 If you're connecting with another Giant Ibis bus, then you're in the right place for your next departure.
 Leave your bags with us and tour the city if you have time.

 Complimentary pickup service is offered to passengers staying at any of our partner hotels.